VincentKempers/fe3-assessment-3/readme.md

 This is a assessment i needed to acquire data.
 And i thought it was a great idea to do my twitter data to make my last assessment more of a visualisation than cold numbers. i used the work of Mike bostock for the two charts i used.
 The [bar chart](https://bl.ocks.org/mbostock/3885304) and the [scatterplot](https://bl.ocks.org/mbostock/3887118).

+_Out of privacy reasons i deleted an @ user out of my data.
+The content is accessible but the tweets will send you to a unavailable tweet and the name will be in ------.
+To contain the privacy of that user._

 ## Background

 This assessment is to work on the interaction of a chart.
 The data must interact on the other chart in the data visualisation.
 I used data from my own twitter wich everybody can download in the settings of your twitter profile.
+I wanted to create a visualisation instead of just two charts working together.
+I wanted to show that i'm kind of a twitter addict  🤷🏽‍♂️.

 `profile > settings > archive > download your archive`